nikolausnikolausgit/Portfolio_Analyst/SQL-skills/LeetCode.md

 LIMIT 100 OFFSET 6
 ```
 ## 41 (602.
 Friend Requests II: Who Has the Most Friends)
+Write a solution to find the people who have the most friends and the most friends number.
+The test cases are generated so that only one person has the most friends.
 ```sql
 WITH Clients AS (SELECT DISTINCT
     requester_id AS id,